richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

        The RTC is initialized with time queried from SNTP.
     It also contains 3 set of device certificates that can be used to connect to all 3 cloud services

+Below are the MQTT settings and TLS credentials needed to connect to IoT cloud services of AWS, GCP and Azure.

 ### Amazon AWS IoT Core
     1. MQTT Endpoint: NAME.iot.REGION.amazonaws.com